nktnlx/advanced_data_analysis_course/01_bi_reporting/README.md

-# Product-oriented approach to BI reporting
+# Product-oriented Approach to BI Reporting